Angtian/OccludedPASCAL3D/README.md

 # OccludedPASCAL3D+
-The OccludedPASCAL3D+ is a dataset design for evaluate robustness of algorithms for variant tasks, such as object detection, keypoint detection and pose estimation.
+The OccludedPASCAL3D+ is a dataset is designed to evaluate the robustness to occlusion for a number of computer vision tasks, such as object detection, keypoint detection and pose estimation.
-The OccludedPASCAL3D+ is built via superimpose occluder cropped from MSCOCO dataset to PASCAL3D+ dataset.
-Specifically, we only use ImageNet subset in PASCAL3D+, which have 10812 testing images.
+In the OccludedPASCAL3D+ dataset, we simulate partial occlusion by superimposing objects cropped from the MS-COCO dataset on top of objects from the PASCAL3D+ dataset.
+We only use ImageNet subset in PASCAL3D+, which has 10812 testing images.
 ![Figure of Car in OccludedPASCAL3D+ in 9 occlussion levels](https://github.com/Angtian/OccludedPASCAL3D/blob/master/Example.JPEG)

-The OccludedPASCAL3D+ has totally 9 occlusion levels, which 3 foreground occlusion levels and 3 background occlusion levels.
-Note the occlusion ratio is measured via occluded pixels on the object mask.
+The OccludedPASCAL3D+ has 9 occlusion levels in total, with three foreground occlusion levels (FGL1, FGL2, FGL3) and three background occlusion levels (BGL1, BGL2, BGL3).
+Note that the amount of occlusion is compuated as the number of occluded pixels on the object mask.
 The occlusion ratio of the foreground:
 | Occlusion Level | FGL1    | FGL2    | FGL3    |
 |-----------------|---------|---------|---------|